What do you mean by “diversity is a design process?”

 If I’m trained to Design for Diversity™, will I be able to easily teach my team and colleagues?

 Yes.
 The framework is easy to use and adopt for any project.
-Teaching your team and colleagues is easy.
+Teaching your team and colleagues is simple.
 Practicing it, and avoiding defaulting to business-as-usual takes dedication, accountability and hard work!
 We recommend undergoing the training with your team to ensure accountability, and to create more sustainable results.

 If my company just made a big public booboo, can you help?